|Visits to this page: 110+

 York Times report.

-obviously also that was not his normal mood.
+that was obviously not his normal mood.
 Of what, then was he afraid?
 The judge will be likely, I

 suspect, to consider both the substance of the language chosen by Kerviel and the witnesses who